Modeling Viral Information Spreading via Directed Acyclic Graph Diffusion: Abstract

 \section{Abstract}

 Viral information like rumors or fake news is spread over a communication network like a virus infection in a unidirectional manner: entity $i$ conveys information to a neighbor $j$, resulting in two equally informed (infected) parties.
-Existing graph diffusion works focus only on bidirectional diffusion on an undirected graph.
-Instead, we propose a new directed acyclic graph (DAG) diffusion model to estimate the probability $x_i(t)$ of node $i$'s infection at time $t$ given a source node $s$, where $x_i(\infty)~=~1$.
-Specifically, given an undirected positive graph modeling node-to-node communication, we first compute its graph embedding: a latent coordinate for each node in an assumed low-dimensional manifold space from extreme eigenvectors via LOBPCG.
+Existing graph diffusion processes focus only on bidirectional diffusion on an undirected graph.
+Instead, leveraging recent research in graph signal processing (GSP), we propose a new directed acyclic graph (DAG) diffusion process to estimate the probability $x_i(t)$ of node $i$'s infection at time $t$ given an initial infected source node $s$, where $x_i(\infty)~=~1$.
+Specifically, given an undirected positive graph modeling node-to-node communication, we first estimate its graph embedding: a latent coordinate for each graph node in an assumed low-dimensional manifold space via extreme eigenvectors computed using LOBPCG.
 Next, we construct a DAG based on Euclidean distances between latent coordinates.
 Spectrally, we prove that the asymmetric DAG Laplacian matrix contains real non-negative eigenvalues, and that the DAG diffusion converges to the all-infection vector $\x(\infty) = \1$ as $t \rightarrow \infty$.
-Simulation experiments show that our proposed DAG diffusion accurately models viral information spreading over a variety of graph structures at different time instants.
+Simulations show that our DAG diffusion process accurately estimates the probabilities of node infection over a variety of graph structures at different time instants.